Wondering what to plan for when undertaking blockchain software development?

 - Are you selling a product/service that must have a crypto token?
 Are there providers selling a similar product/service without a crypto token?
 If there are, how are they selling?
 If there is an existing business model for your proposed product/service, and if it’s working reasonably, then you may not need crypto tokens.

 - Should your customers definitely need to buy crypto tokens to access your blockchain platform?
 Then, you should plan for a utility token.
-This kind of tokens provides access to a platform, and that‘s their primary use case.
+This kind of token provides access to a platform, and that‘s their primary use case.

 - Are you planning to introduce a crypto token with a promise of future profits for your customers?
 Well, you are selling a securities investment contract, and that‘s quite different from a blockchain-based product/service.
 You need to follow securities regulations, and delink your blockchain project from the securities you are issuing!